Bigroads logo

 Broken Boot Gold Mine, Deadwood - one of several attractions in the Black Hills that offers underground mine tours and gold panning

-Chapel In The Hills, Rapid City - beautiful Norwegian stave church
+Chapel In The Hills, Rapid City - a beautiful Norwegian stave church; currently free but donations encouraged

 Custer State Park - one of the top 10 state parks in the U.S.: outstanding wildlife viewing (e.g. bison); great hiking; Sylvan Lake is very pretty

-Downtown Deadwood - historic district with several casinos, shops and restaurants; best for adults (not all that family-friendly in my opinion)
+Downtown Deadwood - historic district with casinos, shops, and restaurants that is best for adults (it's not family-friendly in my opinion)

-Downtown Rapid City - historic district with shops, restaurants, parks, and more
+Downtown Rapid City - historic district with shops, restaurants, public parks, life-sized presidential statues, and more

 Fort Hays Old West Town & Dinner Show, Rapid City - famed music & comedy dinner show, similar to those in Branson or Pigeon Forge